French Provincial Architecture in Phoenix, Arizona

 French Provincial Architecture homes in Phoenix do exist.
 If your favorite fantasy involves a roaring hearth, a bottle of French wine and a comfy sofa, you may find yourself drawn to homes in the French Provincial style.

 French Provincial Architecture Style Homes Became Popular Post WW I

 American soldiers returning from World War I admired similar houses in the French countryside when they were serving in Europe.
 Subsequently, French Provincial-style homes became popular in the postwar housing boom.
 Many were built in the tonier suburbs in the Unites States.

 Key Features In French Provincial Homes

 - Inspired by the rural manor homes of the 1600’s, French provincial homes are characterized by:

 - Tall second-story windows (often with arched tops)

 Famous Examples of French Provincial

-And don’t forget the French Provincial McMansion that Tony and Carmella Soprano occupied – a nouveau-rich version, to be sure, but many of the classic French provincial details were in evidence, nevertheless.
+And don’t forget the French Provincial McMansion that Tony and Carmella Soprano occupied: a nouveau-rich version, to be sure.
+Nevertheless. many of the classic French Provincial details were in evidence.

-French provincial housing is common throughout the U.S., particularly in areas where the suburbs were built between the two World Wars.
+French Provincial housing is common throughout the U.S., particularly in areas where the suburbs were built between the two World Wars.
+Phoenix has many.
 The style is also popular in new housing developments across the country, typically in those in the higher-priced echelons.
-Because most French provincial homes are built on a grand scale, you’re not likely to find a starter home in this style.
+Because most French Provincial homes are built on a grand scale, you’re not likely to find a starter home in this style.
 And, as with any large house, be sure to take the cost of furnishing and heating a larger home into account when you’re crunching your budget numbers.